robg-test/NVFlare-Sample-Application/README.md

 ## **How to use this repository**

 This repository contains a simplified sample application that replicates a running application on FLIP.
 This application runs on [NVIDIA Flare](https://github.com/NVIDIA/NVFlare).
-Download or clone this repository and use the `./flip-app` directory as a sample application to run in NVIDIA Flare.
+Download or clone this repository and use the `./app` directory as a sample application to run in NVIDIA Flare.

-# *Workspace Setup*
+## Setup NVFlare Workspace without Docker 💻
+Follow the nvflare [Installation](https://nvflare.readthedocs.io/en/2.0/installation.html) instructions.

+Install the required dependencies from `requirements.txt`

+``python3 -m pip install -r requirements.txt``

-## **Setup NVFlare workspace with Docker 🐳**
+## Setup NVFlare workspace with Docker 🐳
-A dockerfile has been provided that will create a container with a NVFlare Server with two clients and start them.
+A dockerfile has been provided that contains all the required dependencies installed.

-Copy any NVFlare Applications you wish to use to the ``/apps`` directory, the dockerfile will copy applications in this folder to the transfer section of the NVFlare Admin application.
+Copy any NVFlare Applications you wish to use to the ``/apps`` directory.
+The nvflare fl-simulator can then be used in the same manner described above.

 ### 1. Build Image & Run Container
 Use the docker build commands and run the container